-In ITC 696 (1950) 17 SATC 86 (C) the taxpayer incurred expenditure in respect of the purchase of footballs which it presented to school football clubs.
+In ITC 696 the taxpayer incurred expenditure for the purchase of footballs which it presented to school football clubs.
 The footballs were inscribed with words connecting them with articles in which the taxpayer traded.
 The court held that the expenditure was incurred for advertising purposes and thus qualified as a deduction.